Mids record third-highest smallbore performance since 2008

 Seventeen different athletes have earned All-America honors during Kelley's tenure, including Chris Burleson, who was a four-time All-American, including in both disciplines following the 2010 season.
 Of the five shooters in school history to earn All-American status all four years, three of them have come under Kelley's guidance (Kunzelman and Sarah Bergman and Chris Schneider in 2004-07).

 In addition to the All-Americans, Kelley has coached several shooters to Junior Olympic and AAU victories.
-Five years ago, he helped a relatively unrecruited shooter, Lisa Kunzelman, earn a spot on U.S. Junior World Team and a top-30 finish at the World Championships in her first international competition.
+Six years ago, he helped a relatively unrecruited shooter, Lisa Kunzelman, earn a spot on U.S. Junior World Team and a top-30 finish at the World Championships in her first international competition.

 Navy finished 4-4 during the 2012-13 season, an immediate result of an increasingly difficult non-conference schedule versus a number of future GARC foes.